 Peter Grunberg is currently Musical Assistant to Michael Tilson Thomas.
 He has appeared as a piano soloist with the San Francisco Symphony, performed at the Aix-en-Provence and Salzburg festivals, and collaborated in recital with such artists as Frederica von Stade, Thomas Hampson, and Joshua Bell.
 He has conducted at the Moscow Conservatory, Grand Théâtre de Genève, and the Sydney Opera House.
 Previously, Mr. Grunberg was Head of Music Staff at the San Francisco Opera and also a principal collaborator on the Symphony's Keeping Score project, both as music editor for the documentaries and as music consultant for the website.

 James M. Keller, the San Francisco Symphony's Program Annotator since 2000, also serves as Program Annotator of the New York Philharmonic, where in the 2008-09 season he was Leonard Bernstein Scholar-in-Residence.
 His book Chamber Music: A Listener's Guide was published by Oxford University Press in 2011 and is now also available as an e-book and in paperback.

 His many articles include contributions to Leonard Bernstein at Work: His Final Years, 1984-1990 (Amadeus Press), Leonard Bernstein: American Original (HarperCollins), George Crumb and the Alchemy of Sound (Colorado College Music Press), and the Encyclopedia of New York City (Yale University Press).
-He was a staff writer-editor at The New Yorker for ten years, and was honored with the ASCAP–Deems Taylor Award for his writing in Chamber Music magazine, which he serves as Contributing Editor.
-He is critic-at-large for The Santa Fe New Mexican, the oldest newspaper west of the Mississippi, and was curator of the exhibition Singing the Golden State, which spotlights historical popular music about California, which was on view throughout 2012 at the Society of California Pioneers in San Francisco before embarking on a statewide tour through 2014.
+He was a staff writer-editor at The New Yorker for ten years, and he was honored with the ASCAP-Deems Taylor Award for his writing in Chamber Music magazine, which he serves as Contributing Editor.
+He is critic-at-large for The Santa Fe New Mexican, the oldest newspaper west of the Mississippi, and was curator of the exhibition Singing the Golden State, spotlighting historical popular music about California, which was on view throughout 2012 at the Society of California Pioneers in San Francisco before embarking on a statewide tour through 2014.